dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-razor-components-app.md

    [!code-cshtml[](build-your-first-razor-components-app/samples/3.x/RazorComponents/Components/Pages/Index.razor?highlight=7)]

-1. Reload the page.
-The home page counter increments by ten each time the **Click me** button is selected.
-The counter on the *Counter* page increments by one.
+1. Reload the Home page.
+The counter increments by ten each time the **Click me** button is selected.
+The counter on the Counter page increments by one.

 ## Route to components